Kameleoon/aws-lambda-edge-starter-kit/README.md

 ### Identity Management

 Out of the box, Kameleoon's SDKs require a user-provided identifier at runtime to drive experimentation and feature flag results.
 If the client doesn't provide the User ID directly, this starter kit generates a unique ID as a fallback, stores it into the cookie, and re-uses it to ensure decisions are consistent throughout the user session.
-Alternatively, you can use an existing unique identifier available within your application and pass it in as the value for the `KAMELEOON_USER_ID` cookie.
+Alternatively, you can use an existing unique identifier available within your application and pass it in as the value for the `KAMELEOON_COOKIE_KEY` cookie.

 ### AWS Lambda@Edge and Kameleoon resources